LGandia/Airelogic-Tech-Test/README.md

 for the alerting trends point, then 2 hours for the CBG.
 There must be a way to identify and compare the readings from 24hr and 2hrs ago reliably.

-For simplicity, I will attempt to use a file structure rather than an actual database, due to having to install and manage Database server, along with dependencies.
+For simplicity, I will to use an array rather than an actual database, due to having to install and manage Database server, along with dependencies.

 ## Notes